Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q My company is owned by a foreign corporate controller, but the foreign corporate controller does not have any registration number.
 How can I lodge this information with ACRA?

-A: You can still file RORC information about the foreign corporate controller which has not been issued with a registration number in their jurisdiction, by leaving the field blank in the eform in BizFile+.
+A: You can still file RORC information about the foreign corporate controller which has not been issued with a registration number in its jurisdiction, by leaving the field blank in the eForm in Bizfile.

-Q Apart from appointment holders and RFAs, who else may have access to the information on my entity’s RORC lodged with ACRA?
+Q Apart from appointment holders and appointed Corporate Service Providers, who else may have access to the information on my entity’s RORC lodged with ACRA?

 Q Can I purchase the extracts of the RORC information lodged with ACRA?